John T. Kenney

-John Theodore Eardley Kenney (1911–1972) was an English illustrator who worked on a number of Reverend Wilbert Awdry's The Railway Series books from 1957 to 1962.
+John Theodore Eardley Kenney (1911–1972) was an English illustrator who worked on several of Reverend Wilbert Awdry's The Railway Series books from 1957 to 1962.

 Introduction

 Kenney was born in 1911 and trained at the Leicester College of Art, the same school that produced Clarence Reginald Dalby, the first illustrator of the Railway Series.
 Upon graduation he was employed by J.E.
 Slater, a firm of commercial artists located in Leicester.

 Kenney served with the 44th Searchlight Regiment and the 121st Light Anti-Aircraft Regiment during World War II.
 He landed in Normandy on D-Day, and although he was not officially a war artist he recorded the scenes he saw in a number of impromptu drawings.
 He continued to draw what he saw as his regiment swept across Europe with the rest of the Allied contingent.
 After the war, he returned to Leicester, resuming work at J.E.
 Slater.
 It was at that time that he met his future wife, Peggy.
 In 1957 Kenney quit his position, choosing to work as a full-time freelance artist.

 As a full-time artist, Kenney became mentor to Neil Cawthorne.
 Neil is a well known equestrian artist, painting official pictures for the Grand National steeple chase, and the Prince of Wales, playing polo.
 Neil started the Society of Equestrian Artists.